Nalaster the Clever,

 loyalty.
 These were the Hextorans who, led by Prince Leo Naelax, had chosen

-the conservative faction which had remained in Medegia and voiced their
+the conservative faction which had voiced their

-made plain just how far they would be pushed.
-Rather than directly using force
+made plain just how far they would allow themselves to be pushed.

 against them, Nalaster undertook a project of rebuilding and expanding the